RSS Feed

 In Praise of Backup Singers

 The documentary Twenty Feet from Stardom, about some of rock and R&B’s legendary backup singers, was the toast of Sundance this year.
-After ecstatic audience reactions, the film was picked up for distribution by Harvey Weinstein and is expected to run in theaters this summer.
+After ecstatic audience reactions, the film was picked up for distribution by Harvey Weinstein and is expected to run in theaters this summer now playing in movie theaters.

 Which is good news for the ladies (and gentlemen) who spend their careers making the artists out front sound even better.
 Backing vocalists are to stars what rhythm guitars are to leads; they’re the melodic heartbeat of the song.
 The secret to great backing vocals is blending tone, pitch and pronunciation into one voice, one sound.
 You know great backing vocals when you hear them.
 And when you don’t.
 What would the Rolling Stones’ “Tumbling Dice” be without those sexy “Got to roll me”‘s, or Steely Dan’s “Babylon Sisters” and “My Old School” without those lush female voices thawing Donald Fagan’s blase L.A. cool?
 Can you imagine a world without Ikettes or Raelettes or Pips?
 Or a world without Darlene Love, who sang backup (when she wasn’t singing lead) on almost everything that Phil Spector ever recorded and was an integral brick in that Wall of Sound?